icruz1989/IBDcalculation/README.md

 # IBDcalculation
-In this repository you can find the pipeline to calculate identity by descent (IBD) from paper: Local adaptation driven by herbivore-imposed natural selection in *Datura stramonium*: genetic and chemical evidence *De-la-Cruz et al. in prep.*
+In this repository you can find the pipeline to calculate identity by descent (IBD) from paper: Genomic and chemical evidence for local adaptation in resistance to different herbivores in Datura stramonium by *De-la-Cruz et al. 2020*

+   Rad-seq data is available in GenBank under the Bioproject "comming soon"

 ## Programs
    1. Lep-MAP3